Use this page to find out general frequently asked questions for education providers, students, and the profession.

-An education provider must complete the application form for accreditation of a medical radiation practice program and submit the form plus all required documents to the Program Accreditation Team.
-For further information, see the Application information page.
+An education provider must complete the application form for accreditation assessment and submit the form plus all required documents to the Program Accreditation Team.
+For further information, see the Applying for accreditation page.

 Education providers pay two types of accreditation fees - accreditation assessment fees and annual accreditation fees.

-For more information, see the Accreditation Committee’s Application information page.
+For more information, see the accreditation fees page

 Education providers should notify the Accreditation Committee as soon as possible.
 This includes education providers that are planning to start new programs.

-Under the National Law, the Accreditation Committee must monitor each approved program of study to ensure it continues to be satisfied the program and provider meet the accreditation standards.
+Under the National Law, the Accreditation Committee must monitor each approved program of study to ensure it continues to be satisfied the program and provider continue to meet the accreditation standards.

 The Accreditation Committee will advise each provider directly about what reports it needs to submit to the Committee.